 1956 - The Eric Boissonnas House, 78 Logan Road, New Canaan CT.
 33 acres.
 4400 square feet.
 The house was completed in 1956.
 The contractor for the project was E.W.
 Howell and the structural engineer was the Eipel Engineering Company.
 The landscape was designed by Johnson, who later said it was his favorite and his best house.
 The two-story living room contained an organ and was designed as an "acoustical chamber" with organ pipes hidden in the floor.

 In 1960, the Boissonas family sold the house to the Logan Road Realty Corporation and moved to France, where Johnson designed them another house.
 The house and 30 acres were sold in 1963 to John F. Hennessy Jr. According to their son, Jim Hennessy, the family sold off four acres and also added a pool in 1969.
 Since they did not have a pipe organ, they filled in the floor grate to the pipe organ.
 Hennessy's family ran the engineering firm that worked with Johnson on several projects.

 The property was subdivided in 1971 with the house and eight acres sold to William S. and Ann T. Gilbreath.
 Sold to interior designer Jay Spectre in 1983.
-After Spectre's death, the house remained vacant for about three years.
-In 1994, the property was sold to Bill Matassoni and Pamela Valentine who in 1998 did a restoration.
+After Spectre's death, the house was vacant for about three years.
+In 1994, sold to Bill Matassoni and Pamela Valentine who did a 1998 restoration.
 As of 2011 still owned by Bill Matassoni.

 1956 - The Mann House, Philadelphia PA.
 Unbuilt.